sumowll/BD4H-Bootcamp/web/hadoop-hive.md

 Time taken: 0.289 seconds
 hive>
 ```
-And we could check existing tables and schema with commands
+And you can check existing tables and schema with commands
 ``` sql
 hive> SHOW TABLES;
 OK